Small Subalgebras of Polynomial Rings and Stillman's Conjecture: Bounding all data for calculations with ideals or modules when the number of variables is known

 Note that for $I_A \inc R_A$ or $M'_A \inc G_A$ there are two possible meanings for $I_S$ and $M'_S$: one is $I_A \otimes_A S$ (respectively, $M'_A \otimes_A S$) and the other is its image in $R_S$ (respectively, $G'_S$).
 By the theorem on generic freeness, using the image will be the same as the result of tensoring with $S$ if we first replace $A$ by a suitable localization at one element of $A-\{0\}$, which we will be free to do in this section, and we shall assume that $A$ has been replaced by such a localization for which the two agree.

-Let $\cA$ denote the family of extension rings of $A$ within $\cF$ obtained by adjoining finitely many integral elements to $A$ and then localizing at one nonzero element of $A$.
+Let $\cA$ denote the family of extension rings of $A$ within $\cF$ obtained by localizing at one element of $A-\{0\}$ and then adjoining finitely many integral elements of $\cF$.
+(The same rings may be obtained by adjoining finitely many integral elements of $\cF$ to $A$ and then localizing at one element of $A-\{0\}$.)
 Note that $\cF$ is the directed union of the rings in $\cA$.

-For each of $W_\cF$ ($W_A$ is defined above as a certain kernel), $M_{!,\cF} \cap \cdots \cap M_{h,\cF}$, $M_{\cF} :_{R_\cF} Q_\cF$, $M_\cF:_{G_\cF} I_{\cF}$, $M_{\cF}:_{G_{\cF}}I_{\cF}^\infty$, a chosen irredundant primary decomposition of $M_\cF$ in $G_\cF$, and a chosen finite free resolution of $\cM$ over $R_\cF$, one can choose $A' \in \cA$, module-finite over $A_1 = A_a$, such that the kernel, intersection, colon, primary decomposition or finite free resolution is defined over $A'$.
+For each of $W_\cF$ ($W_A$ is defined above as a certain kernel), $M_{1,\cF} \cap \cdots \cap M_{h,\cF}$, $M_{\cF} :_{R_\cF} Q_\cF$, $M_\cF:_{G_\cF} I_{\cF}$, $M_{\cF}:_{G_{\cF}}I_{\cF}^\infty$, a chosen irredundant primary decomposition of $M_\cF$ in $G_\cF$, and a chosen finite free resolution of $\cM$ over $R_\cF$, one can choose $A' \in \cA$, module-finite over $A_1 = A_a$, such that the kernel, intersection, colon, primary decomposition or finite free resolution is defined over $A'$.
 It may not have the same property over $A'$, but that can be restored after localizing at one nonzero element of $A$.

 \begin{proposition} Let notation and hypotheses be as in Discussion~\ref{generic} just above.
 After localizing at one more nonzero element of $A$, we have a calculation of the kernel, intersection, or colon, or a primary decomposition or finite free resolution over $A' \in \cA$ which is preserved by arbitrary base change to an algebraically closed field $K$.
 Since every map $A_1 \to K$, where $K$ is an algebraically closed field, extends to a map $A' \to K$, the kernel, intersection, colon, primary decomposition and finite free resolution over $K$ arise from the one over $A'$ by specialization, i.e., by base change from $A'$ to $K$. \end{proposition}